Reading Well

 Where can I find the books?

 You can borrow books from the collections from your local library.
-Reading Well is part of the Universal Public Library Health Offer.
+Reading Well is a shared programme with Libraries Connected as part of the Universal Public Library Health Offer.

 The Department for Digital, Culture, Media & Sport (DCMS) has funded a universal roll-out of the reading lists to support mental health to every library service across England.
 Welsh Government have funded every library authority in Wales to deliver the scheme bilingually in Welsh and English.